-At a time when the world’s greatest travel luxuries revolve around nature – space, clean air, sunshine – and sustainability, Switzerland shines ever brightly.
+At a time when the world’s greatest travel luxuries revolve around nature – space, clean air, sunshine – a sustainable holiday in Switzerland shines ever brightly.

 For many travellers today sustainability is the word.